 Each House has a resident House Master, Assistant House Master and Matron, as well as a non-resident health educator who acts as a "listening ear".
 Each boy also has his own tutor.
 Our Child Protection Officer has oversight of safeguarding, working closely with external agencies.
 The Pastoral Support Committee coordinates all aspects of our pastoral support structure.

-How does Harrow help new boys settle in?
+How does Harrow help new boys to settle in?

 Most new boys are invited to Harrow several times before they arrive as fully fledged Harrovians.
 House teams focus on them for much of their first few weeks and a detailed induction programme, which includes activities like the Sunday soccer league and the Shell drama festival, ensures they feel bonded to their House and the School as soon as possible.
-Parents play a pivotal role in helping their sons settle and are encouraged to visit as much as they can.
-Senior boys also offer support: all new Shells have a “Shepherd” from the Remove, who will look out for them as they adapt to life at Harrow.
+Parents play a pivotal role in helping their sons to settle and are encouraged to visit as much as they can.
+Senior boys also offer support: all new Shells have a “Shepherd” from the Remove (the year above the Shell), who will look out for them as they adapt to life at Harrow.

 Who can my son speak to if he has a problem?